 Percent of Residents Who Take Transit, Walk, or Bike to Work

-The overall target remains the same.
 It is the goal of the City to reach the established goal over time whereas improvements within the infrastructure through the City will help achieve this goal.

 Most people in Durham get to work by driving alone.
 However, by providing transportation choices, the City can help Durham residents save money, improve the health of their neighborhoods, and promote equity.